jomermandap/HCI_School_Portfolio/USER_MANUAL.md

 1. **Team Logo**: The logo represents our team's identity and is visually appealing, emphasizing user-centered design principles.
 2. **Coursera Certificate**: This certificate serves as documentation of our successful completion of the HCI course, demonstrating our dedication to learning and applying HCI principles.
 3. **User Manual**: This document, which you are currently reading, provides detailed information on navigating the portfolio and understanding its purpose.
 4. **Assets Folder**: This section contains the actual files and resources related to our project.
-These files might include documents, design files (e.g., Figma prototypes), or other relevant materials.
-Access it throught the **Assests** folder or throught this [link](https://github.com/jomermandap/HCI_School_Portfolio/tree/main/Assets).

 ## Navigating the Porfolio
 1. **GitHub Repository**: The portfolio is hosted on GitHub, a popular platform for version control and collaboration.
 You can access the repository at [Github Link](https://github.com/jomermandap/HCI_School_Portfolio).
 2. **README File**: The README file provides an overview of the project, its purpose, and its key features.
 It also serves as a starting point for navigating the repository.
-3. **Project Files**: The project files are organized into folders (if applicable) to ensure clarity and ease of access.
-You can explore these folders to find specific files or resources related to the project.
+3. **Certificate**: Holds the certificate that Luis Angelo Fruto earned from the necessary Coursera course.
+4. **Part 1**: Contains key assets, including team logos, the app presentation, and the proposal.
+5. **Part 2**: Includes design proposals, foundational assets, alternatives, wireframes, and app scenarios.
+6. **Part 3**: Features the final mockup/prototype, a detailed app description, survey results, and their analysis.
+7. **Part 4**: Contains the prototype presentation and relevant links.

 ## Using Figma Prototypes
 The project includes interactive prototypes created using Figma, you can find them within the project files.
 To access and interact with the prototypes, follow these steps: